bluwavves/picoCTF-solution-finds/README.md

 # picoCTF-solution-finds
-Solutions I found to all categories of PicoCTF
+Write ups to solutions of PicoCTF questions